How Often Should Kids Get Dental Checkups?

 The General Rule: Every Six Months

 For most children, dentists recommend dental checkups and cleanings every six months.
-This schedule provides the right balance between preventive care and early detection.
+This schedule provides the right balance between preventive care and early detection, similar to the approach discussed in dental exams and professional cleaning.

 Why Six-Month Visits Are Ideal